Ashley George B.C.M.T

 Hito / heeto

 The symbol Hito is the Japanese character for human being.
-It represents how, as human beings, we need each other for support.
+It represents how, as humans, we need each other for support.
 We are all interdependent.
 We utilize Hito in massage therapy through the technique of using our relaxed body weight to lean on the client.
 The client Holds the therapist up in return.
 This is the fundamental vision of my practice.
-A wonderful concept that should exist not only from therapist to client, but out into the world we inhabit.
+This is a wonderful concept that should exist not only from therapist to client, but out into the world we inhabit.